runjvm/hotspot-notes/oops/oop-header.md

 <img src="https://snag.gy/ZgtiqF.jpg" width=500>

-Note that the two tag bits take advantage of the fact that the pointers are at least 4 bytes aligned.
+Note that the two tag bits take advantage of the fact that the pointers are at least 4 bytes aligned (primitive types are aligned according to their sizes).
 So the last two bits will also be 00 when mark word is assigned to a pointer.
 Then the corresponding tag bit is set, which is called "encoding".
 When interpreting the mark word as a pointer, the two tag bits are cleared before deferencing.

-A detailed layout
+### Header Layout

 32 bit JVM
 ```